 Some of these activities will be new to the children but many will be familiar, developing and building on skills from Nursery.
 This will develop their confidence about school.
 Further information about the EYFS can be found on the DfE website www.foundationyears.org.uk.

-We use Letters and Sounds to help children learn letters and sounds essential for their reading and writing.
-We will send a ‘sound’ book home each day, to enable you to support their learning at home, as well as a booklet ‘Helping your child to read.’
-Your child will also bring books and word games home.
-Please sign and comment in the ‘reading diary’, which accompanies the book/game
+We use Little Wandle Letters and Sounds Revised to help children learn letters and sounds essential for their reading and writing.
+To enable you to support their learning at home, your child will have games and sounds sent home via Seesaw.

 We recognise when children come to school they have varied experiences and are at different stages in their development.
 Where appropriate children will be given the opportunity to start early on levels of National Curriculum Programmes of Study.

-The Early Years Leader is Miss Nicola Bleasby.
+The Early Years Leader is Miss Mrs Nicola Linsel.

 Early Years Foundation Stage Profile